alephium/old-wiki/src/GPU-Miner-Guide.md

 Our miner wallet has four addresses as the mainnet is running with 4 groups.

-#### Assign your miner wallet to your node
+### Assign your miner wallet to your node

 Now that you have created the wallet that will receive your mining, you must assign it to your node so you can earn rewards when it starts mining.
+There are 2 methods:

-##### 1. Using an endpoint
+#### 1. Using an endpoint

-The miner addresses could also be defined dynamically by doing a PUT on the `/miners/addresses` endpoint, refer to the openapi specification for more detail.
+The miner addresses can be defined dynamically by doing a PUT on the `/miners/addresses` endpoint.
+Refer to the OpenAPI specification for more detail.

-##### 2. Using configuration
+#### 2. Using configuration

-Alternatively, this can be done by adding the following content in the file ~/.alephium/user.conf:
+Alternatively, this can be done by adding the following content in the file `~/.alephium/user.conf`:

     alephium.mining.miner-addresses = [
       "1HA4d4YpHZwbCvCMwFiXATzSj2M5BJSL8wt3XSR7PaXGk",